The Thomas Cole Fellows Program

-The Thomas Cole National Historic Site (TCNHS) is now reviewing applications for fellows to participate in the research and interpretation of the work, home, and studios of the artist, Thomas Cole (1801 – 1848).
-Four candidates will be selected to join the Thomas Cole Fellows program from May 31- December 15, 2017.
-The Thomas Cole National Historic Site (TCNHS) preserves and interprets the home and studios of Thomas Cole, the founder of the Hudson River School of painting, the nation’s first art movement.
+Each year, the Thomas Cole National Historic Site selects four candidates to join the Thomas Cole Fellows Program from May – December.
+Fellows participate in the research and interpretation of the work, home, and studios of the artist, Thomas Cole (1801 – 1848).
+The Thomas Cole Site preserves and interprets the home and studios of Thomas Cole, the founder of the Hudson River School of painting, the nation’s first major art movement.
 Cole’s profound influence on America’s cultural landscape inspires us to engage broad audiences through programs that are relevant today.

 Through a combination of research, interpretation, and hands-on projects, Cole Fellows are afforded an opportunity to conduct significant research and to gain professional museum experience.
 Selected candidates are provided the opportunity to: